jfdev001/PDEMethods/README.md

 ### Parabolic Partial Differential Equation in 2D

+The following sections are based on chapters 3, 7, and 13 from [8].

 #### Problem Statement

 We will show the steps of deriving the weak form, discretizing the physical domain into a mesh of triangular finite elements, selecting suitable basis functions, formulating the weak form in terms of basis functions, and then describing the subsequent assembly of an algebraic system of equations.
 The original problem is given below, however we will use a backward finite difference to discretize time and also rearrange the formula to be a linear elliptic PDE.